 The complex nature of marijuana laws at the city, state, and federal levels is enough to overwhelm anyone.
 The bottom line when it comes to marijuana is that it remains illegal under federal law.
 Listed by the federal government as a Schedule 1 controlled substance, marijuana remains in the company of such drugs as heroin and cocaine.
 Federal courts do not recognize state medical or recreational marijuana laws as a defense for federal charges.
-If a federal agency arrests you and charges you with selling, buying, or possessing marijuana, you need a Philadelphia criminal defense lawyer familiar with federal drug laws.
+If a federal agency arrests you and charges you with selling, buying, or possessing marijuana, you need a Philadelphia criminal defense attorney familiar with federal drug laws.

 Probable Cause